Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Design Overview

 \name is a distributed checkpointing system for training systems at scale, implemented in our PyTorch training framework. \name generates accurate checkpoints of the training system state and ensures there is no accuracy degradation due to creating or loading from a checkpoint.
 Since training accuracy is a main concern, we are not interested in exploring choices that come at the expense of an unacceptable training accuracy loss, even as small as 0.01\%.

-Checkpoints in \name are written to a remote object storage.
-Leveraging a remote storage rather than local storage enables scaling the checkpoint storage and training compute separately, and provides high availability, including multi-region replications.
+In this section, we provide an overall overview, while in section~\ref{sec:optimizations} we discuss the checkpoint optimization details.
+Figure~\ref{fig:design} illustrates \name's overall design, showing what functionality is implemented in each of the reader, trainer and checkpoint storage tiers. \name is implemented primarily on the host CPU of the training cluster, while its tracking mechanism (described in \ref{sec:efficient_tracking}) is implemented in GPU.
+It has additional coordination threads running on the reader master (in the reader cluster) and a lightweight \name controller that may reside in a dedicated host.
+Checkpoints are written to remote object storage to provide high availability (including replications) and storage scalability.